Pine Timber Properties: Strength, Workability & Applications for DIY and Professional Projects

 Professional Scenario: Pine Roof Trusses

 A contractor used structural-grade Scots pine for a residential roof.
 By aligning knots away from tension zones and using LVL members in critical spans, the roof remained stable and met code requirements with minimal waste.
+They also stored the truss timber under cover for two weeks before fabrication to let the material settle to ambient moisture — a step that reduced nail plate popping later on.

 Pine Timber Quantity Calculator